|

 I've had enough of this Q&A stuff.
 How do I get out of here?

-To quote the Eagles (the musical group, not the football team): "You can check out anytime you like, but you can't never leave!"
+To quote the Eagles (the musical group, not the football team): "You can check out anytime you like, but you can't ever leave!"
 (Well, you can hit the back button on your browser.)